Are Acai Bowls Healthy? Here's What a Dietitian Says

 - Protein: 1g

 If you buy a blend—like Sambazon's acai and guarana, you may find that it's more palatable on its own, as it contains added sugar.
 That changes the nutrition info a bit and adds 30 calories and 12 grams of added sugar.

-Those numbers are just for the base, total calories depends on what toppings you choose, and these really influence the final numbers.
-For reference, an acai bowl at Jamba Juice, which is an acai blend (acai, berries, soy milk, bananas) topped with fruit, granola, honey, and coconut, is 510 calories and contains 65g of sugar.
+Those numbers are just for the base, total calories depend on what toppings you choose, which really influence the final numbers.
+For reference, an acai bowl at Jamba Juice, which is an acai blend (acai, berries, soy milk, bananas) topped with fruit, granola, honey and coconut, is 520 calories and contains 65 grams of sugar.

 To keep calories and sugar in check, Harrington suggests considering the base of your bowl first.
 "If it's packed with acai and other fruit, maybe skip fruit to add on top and opt for healthy fats like chopped nuts or chia seeds," she says.
-Packaged granola can be another sugary addition, so if you're cutting back on the sweet stuff, leave the granola off the bowl or add a small sprinkle.
-You can also buy your own acai bowl at Trader Joe's, in the freezer section.
+Packaged granola can be another sugary addition, so if you're looking to limit your sugar intake, leave the granola off the bowl or add a small sprinkle.
+You can also make your own granola and control the amount of sugar per serving.

 Acai bowls can be a great way to get antioxidant-packed fruit into your day.
-However, says Harrington, the trend has driven supercharged acai bowls that are blended with juice and other fruit, and then heavily topped with things like granola or honey, which can make it easy to go overboard on sugar.
+However, Harrington says that the trend has driven supercharged acai bowls that are blended with juice and other fruit and then heavily topped with things like granola or honey, which can pack a lot of added sugar.
 Read the ingredient list if you're ordering one and stay mindful of toppings to build a good-for-you bowl.